tpike3/distributedspace_mesa/README.md

 ## Creating a Distributed Space Mesa Instance and the Multi-level Mesa Managers

-Due to complications which arise in debugging users should first use the test module to ensure there are no issues prior to running a distirbuted a model.
-The test model creates a pseudo disitrbuted model which mimics the behavior of DS Mesa
+Due to complications which arise in debugging users should first use the test module to ensure there are no issues prior to running a distributed a model.
+The test model creates a pseudo distributed model which mimics the behavior of DS Mesa

 ### Test instance of DS Mesa